9387

 A MIB contains definitions and info about the properties of managed resources and the services that the agents (devices) support.
 The features of resources, as defined in a Management Information Base, are called "managed objects" or "management variables".

-Your SNMP manager needs the MIB in order to process messages from your devices.
+Your SNMP manager needs the MIB to process messages from your devices.
 This is a critical step in network monitoring.
 The Management Information Base is also your best guide to the real capabilities of an SNMP device.
 You need to be able to read the MIB so that you can have a good idea of what assets you do have.

 The MIB monitors various objects that reflect the operational status and performance of network devices.
 Examples include interface status (ifOperStatus), which indicates whether a network interface is up or down.
 Another example is CPU utilization (hrProcessorLoad), which tracks the percentage of CPU usage on a device to help identify potential performance issues.
 These monitored objects are important for maintaining the health and efficiency of network operations.